semgrep/semgrep-docs/docs/deployment/manage-projects.md

 # Manage projects

-View, filter, and tag your projects through the **Projects** page.
+View, sort, and tag your projects through the **Projects** page.
 A **project** is any repository that you have scanned with Semgrep AppSec Platform through either CI or Semgrep Managed Scans, and includes that repository's findings and metadata.
+Manage thousands of repositories through these functions by identifying scan issues or scans with a high finding count.

+Additionally, the Semgrep API enables you to filter tags for additional workflows and integrations into your own systems.
+Create tags based on engineering or department teams, external-facing or internal codebases, and so on.
+See tag docs for more information.

+tk add link to project API page

-Each project has its own **Project detail** page, where you can configure its settings and view detailed logs for each scan that has been run.
+Each project has its own **Project detail** page, where you can filter scans, configure settings, and view detailed logs for each scan that has been run.

 tk add screenshot